 Our program enrolls approximately 60 students, 70 percent of whom are from out of state.
 Students live in San Marcos and in Austin, which is 30 minutes from campus.
-In the 2013-2014 school year, 27 M.F.A. students held TA positions, and 15 held IA positions.
-Summer teaching positions are often available.
 Given that the M.F.A. program at Texas State is a studio/academic program, hundreds of our graduates have secured teaching jobs at various universities and colleges.
-M.F.A. students also staff Front Porch, through which they gain experience as editors and earn six credit hours for their work.
+M.F.A. students also staff Front Porch, through which they can gain experience as editors and earn six credit hours for their work.

 Thank you for considering Texas State.